Create a Watch Face Using Tag Expressions

 2. Adjust the text size of Date to 15.

-3. Adjust the Y Placements of the individual components, so that they will look like the image below.
-When you make changes to a certain component, it won’t affect other components in the group.
+3. Adjust the Y Placements of the individual components to look like the image below.
+When you change a certain component, it won’t affect other components in the group.

 1. Format Hour to only show the time in hour:

 a.
-Go to its properties and click Tags button in Text Field.
+Go to its properties and click the Tags button in Text Field.

 b.
-Replace text field value with [HOUR_0_23_Z] to show current hour with leading zero.
+Replace text field value with [HOUR_0_23_Z] to show the current hour with leading zero.

-2. Do the same for Minute but replace text field value with [MIN_Z] to show current minute in an hour with leading zero.
+2. Do the same for Minute but replace the text field value with [MIN_Z] to show the current minute in an hour with leading zero.

 3. Go to Group_DigitalTime placement properties and align it horizontally.
 After that, place it to the left.
 You will see the components adjusted as a group.